paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Preparing for Third Party Failures**

 When a popular third party fails or degrades, sometimes you'll read about it in the news, especially if it breaks functionality on a large number of websites.
-Far too often organizations handle third party performance/failure risks reactively as well.
+Far too often organizations handle third party performance/failure risks reactively.
 There’s a few things you can do to prepare though.

 * Identify third party single poin of failures (SPOFs).
     * [WebPageTest’s SPOF feature](https://product.webpagetest.org/tutorials/how-to-simulate-a-single-point-of-failure-spof-using-webpagetest) is great for this!